Upcoming and Recent Events

-January 26, 2018 – Hal Brands, Peter G. Peterson Distinguished Scholar and Francis J. Gavin, Giovanni Agnelli Distinguished Professor and Director, recorded a podcast on Grand Strategy from Obama to Trump for War on the Rocks.
+January 26, 2018 – Hal Brands, Henry A. Kissinger Distinguished Professor and Francis J. Gavin, Giovanni Agnelli Distinguished Professor and Director, recorded a podcast on Grand Strategy from Obama to Trump for War on the Rocks.
 The conversation was followed by a reception hosted by the Kissinger Center.

-December 12-13, 2017 – The Kissinger Center hosted the third annual Workshop in DC for the International Policy Scholars Consortium and Network (IPSCON).
+December 12-13, 2017 – The Kissinger Center hosted the third annual IPSCON Workshop in DC.
 The workshop brought together PhD candidates from seven consortium universities – Duke, Johns Hopkins SAIS, Syracuse, MIT, Stanford, the University of Indiana, and the University of Virginia – to explore how the latest scholarship in political science and history can help address the pressing real-world challenges faced by policymakers in Washington.
 Speakers included Will Hitchcock, author of the forthcoming book The Age of Eisenhower: America and the World in the 1950s, and Brian Hook, Senior Policy Advisor to the Secretary of State and Director of Policy Planning.

-December 6, 2017 – John Lipsky, Peter G. Peterson Distinguished Scholar at the Kissinger Center, met with students to discuss his career in international finance and banking, from his early experience as an economist with the International Monetary Fund in Chile to his current role as non-executive director on the board of HSBC.
+December 6, 2017 – John Lipsky, Henry A. Kissinger Distinguished Professor at the Kissinger Center, met with students to discuss his career in international finance and banking, from his early experience as an economist with the International Monetary Fund in Chile to his current role as non-executive director on the board of HSBC.
 This was the second in a series on careers in public service and international affairs.

 October 6, 2017 – Sarah Sewall, Speyer Family Foundation Distinguished Scholar at the Kissinger Center, met with students to discuss her experience working at the U.S. Department of State, U.S. Department of Defense, and on Capitol Hill.
 She shared her perspective on each institutions’ mission, culture, challenges, and satisfactions.
 The talk was the first in a series that aims to help students successfully pursue careers in public service and international affairs.